-A Capability can exist today but may require changes in order to meet the needs of the future or achieve an Objective.
-Likewise, introducing a new Capability will require changes in order for the new Capability to be effective.
+A capability can exist today but may require changes in order to meet the needs of the future or achieve an objective.
+Likewise, introducing a new capability will require changes in order for the new capability to be effective.

-Defining Courses of Action in Jibility
+Defining actions in Jibility

-Tips: All Capabilities that are marked as requiring change and have a Priority Rating and Objective tag are automatically highlighted with a Red Tick (this is explained further in this article).
+Tips: All capabilities that are marked as requiring change and have a priority rating and objective tag are automatically highlighted with a red tick (this is explained further in this article).

 Jibility supports the ability to link a capability to up to three objectives.
 We recommend linking to only one (the primary) objective to keep things simple.

-<Item> is the people, process or physical object requiring action
+<Item> is the people, process or physical object requiring action.

-Some examples of Initiatives are
+Some examples of actions are:

 Define Business Execution Model